 Potable water is available to campers in the first field water tap and in a tank in the second field.
-There will be water cooler/dispensers backstage as well.
+There will be water cooler/dispensers in various locations as well.
 Bring your own water and conserve.

 Fires are allowed in designated pits ONLY.
-If conditions are very dry, there will be no fires at all.
+If conditions are very dry, a fire ban may be in place.
 Fires must not be left unattended.
 Please check in about local fire bans before lighting any fires.